 Buying a new home

 Buying a new home is a big financial step.
-If this is your first home, there are several tax breaks just for homeowners that you’ll want to claim on your next return.
-Know what you can and cannot deduct on your return for your home as well as how you treat items such as closing costs, real estate taxes, home mortgage interest and more.
+If this is your first home, there are several tax breaks just for homeowners that you’ll want to consider.
+Mortgage interest, property tax, state and local tax, and certain home improvements may all be claimed on your tax return.